The People’s Boat Project

 How you can help

-Weekend and evening hands-on workshops on various aspects of restoration like planking, steam bending, tool use, finish work, rigging, etc.
+• Weekend and evening hands-on workshops on various aspects of wooden boat restoration such as: planking, steam bending, tool use, finish work, rigging, etc.

 Work Parties